 For the first time Sophie heard Jackson speak, turning to face Captain Miller.
 "Sir, I have an opinion on the matter."

 "Well from my way of thinking sir, this entire mission is a serious misallocation of valuable military resources and well, it seems to me sir, that God gave me a special gift.
 Made me this fine instrument of warfare."
-She couldn't the man's belief in himself, his aim as a fine instrument.
+She couldn't believe the man's belief in himself, his aim as a fine instrument.
 Where she was standing he appeared to be a fine specimen but his skills was a totally different thing, she hadn't yet seen him in action.

 "Jackson is the best I know, he could shoot your clothes clean off without a harm coming to your pretty white skin."
 Her attention was moved from Jackson to Reiben, if she didn't have the gun in her hand she wouldn't have mind to give him a new nose job.

 Miller grinned at the two, "Reiben!
 Pay attention!
 This is the way to gripe.
 Continue Jackson."